 Keep in mind that this watering routine does not apply to freshly planted rhizomes.
-Remember that they can be subject to root rot because they do not yet have any foliage and flowers to drink up excess water.
+Remember that they can be subject to roots rotting because they do not yet have any foliage and flowers to drink up excess water.

 Heliconias Love Fertilizer!